 CHAdeMO

-The CHAdeMO (Charge de Move) was one of the first DC charging types available for electric vehicles.
+CHAdeMO (Charge de Move) was one of the first DC charging standards for electric vehicles.
 It is the Japanese counterpart to the CCS and is often found on Toyota, Subaru, Nissan, and Mitsubishi models.

-The CHAdeMO is less convenient than the CCS as it requires two separate plugs: one for rapid and one for flow/fast.
+The CHAdeMO is less convenient than the CCS, as it requires two separate plugs: one for rapid charging and one for flow/fast charging.
 This means it requires a larger access flap.

-What is convenient, though, is that all charging stations that feature CCS compatibility also feature a CHAdeMO plug point.
+What is convenient, though, is that all charging stations that support CCS also have a CHAdeMO plug point.

 CHAdeMO charging points can currently provide a rapid charging speed of 400kW.
 Manufacturers are currently looking for ways for the CHAdeMO to offer a charging speed of 900kW.